eharder03/ccna-labs/routing/static_routing/troubleshooting_static_routes_README.md

 Summary of Issues and Fixes

-1. R1: Incorrect Next-Hop Address
+R1: Incorrect Next-Hop Address
-R1 had a static route with the wrong next-hop IP address.
+R1 had a static route to 192.168.3.0 0/24 with next-hop 192.168.12.3 which is incorrect.
-The route was updated to point to the correct next-hop.
+The configuration was deleted using no command, then the static route was updated to 192.168.3.0 255.255.255.0  192.168.12.2.

-2. R2: Incorrect Exit Interface
+R2: Incorrect Exit Interface
-R2 had a static route configured with an incorrect exit interface.
+R2 had a static route configured 192.168.3.0 0/24 with exit-interface set to g0/0, which is incorrect.
-The route was corrected to use the proper outgoing interface.
+Incorrect configuration was deleted and updated to correct static route 192.168.3.0 255.255.255.0 g0/0

-3. R3: Incorrect IP Address on an Interface
+R3: Incorrect IP Address on an Interface
-One of R3’s interfaces had the wrong IP address assigned.
+R3 g0/0 interface was configured with ip address 192.168.23.3, which is incorrect.
-The interface IP was corrected
+Interface g0/0 was updated with ip address 192.168.13.3 255.255.255.0

 Verification Steps